funtoo/appi/README.rst

 If the issue is already assigned to someone, you should tell him in the comments that you are willing to help on this feature.

-Implementing a new feature that does not have a GitHub issue
+Implementing a new feature that does not have a GitLab issue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you wish to implement a new feature that has no GitHub issue yet, please create a GitHub issue
+If you wish to implement a new feature that has no GitLab issue yet, please create a GitLab issue
 so that:

 - we know someone is working on this feature